-Sexual assault is defined in the Texas Sexual Assault statute (Penal Code, Title 5, Chapter 22, Section 22.011) as: A person commits an offense if the person intentionally or knowingly (1) causes the penetration of the anus or sexual organ of another person by any means, without that person's consent; (2) causes the penetration of the mouth of another person by the sexual organ of the actor, without that person's consent; or (3) causes the sexual organ of another person, without that person's constant, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor.
-A person also commits an offense if, regardless of whether the person knows the age of the child at the time of the offense, the person intentionally or knowingly (1) causes the penetration of the actor; (3) causes the sexual organ of a child by any means; (2) causes the penetration of the mouth of a child by the sexual organ of another person, including the actor; (3) causes the sexual organ of a child to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor; (4) causes the anus of a child to contact the mouth, anus, or sexual organ of another person, including the actor; or (5) causes the mouth of a child to contact the mouth, anus, or sexual organ of another person, including the actor; or (5) causes the mouth of a child to contact the mouth, anus, or sexual organ of another person, including the actor; or (5) causes the mouth of a child to contact the mouth, anus, or sexual organ of another person, including the actor; or (5) causes the mouth of a child to contact the mouth, anus, or sexual organ of another person, including the actor; or (5) causes the mouth of a child to contact the anus or sexual organ of another person, including the actor.
+Sexual assault is defined in the Texas Sexual Assault statute (Penal Code, Title 5, Chapter 22, Section 22.011) as: A person commits an offense if the person intentionally or knowingly (1) causes the penetration of the anus or sexual organ of another person by any means, without that person's consent; (2) causes the penetration of the mouth of another person by the sexual organ of the actor, without that person's consent; or (3) causes the sexual organ of another person, without that person's consent, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor.
+A person also commits an offense if, regardless of whether the person knows the age of the child at the time of the offense, the person intentionally or knowingly (1) causes the penetration of the anus or sexual organ of a child by any means; (2) causes the penetration of the mouth of a child by the sexual organ of the actor; (3) causes the sexual organ of a child to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor; (4) causes the anus of a child to contact the mouth, anus, or sexual organ of another person, including the actor; or (5) causes the mouth of a child to contact the anus or sexual organ of another person, including the actor.